Morning, Wednesday, 25th March 2020

 - The framework so far - adapting to the new judgements, the wellbeing and workload of staff, and inspection of good and outstanding schools;

-- Leadership and management criteria - putting in place a clear vision and ethical leadership models, and the impact of the new school finance rating;
+- Leadership and management criteria - putting in place a clear vision and ethical leadership models, and the impact of the new school finance rating; and

 - School curriculum at primary and secondary level - the quality of education judgement, demonstrating cultural capital learning, and ensuring an inclusive, well-rounded education.